reachsrirams/openstack-scripts/README.md

 ## Restarting OpenStack services ##

 Restarting OpenStack services is needed at times - especially when config file entries are changed.
-You can execute `sudo bash restart.sh` to do this.
+You can execute `sudo bash manage-services.sh` to do this.
 The **node type** is detected automatically.

 ## Updating /etc/hosts file ##